Convoy consists of several services working in tandem. Below is an architecture diagram and the traffic pattern.

 Workers

 The workers are responsible for processing all asynchronous tasks from Redis.
-This can range from important functions like processing webhook events to ancillary tasks like sending emails, purging stale events etc.
+This can range from important functions like processing webhook events to ancillary tasks like sending emails, purging stale events (retention policies) etc.

 Ingest